New Zealand cricket team in South Africa in 1953–54

 The New Zealand national cricket team toured South Africa from October 1953 to February 1954 and played a five match Test series against the South Africa national cricket team.
 South Africa won the Test series 4–0.
-The tour was the first by a representative New Zealand side to South Africa and the tourists embarked on their visit without having won a Test match since they had been granted full member status of the Imperial Cricket Conference in 1930.
+The tour was the first by a representative New Zealand team to South Africa and the tourists embarked on their visit without having won a Test match since they had been granted full member status of the Imperial Cricket Conference in 1930.
 (Note: New Zealand had played in 26 Test matches before the tour began, failing to win any of them.
 They won their first Test in 1956, beating West Indies at Auckland in their 45th Test match.)

 South Africa were captained by Jack Cheetham and New Zealand by Geoff Rabone.
 (Note: Rabone was injured immediately before the fourth Test started and was unable to play again on the tour.
 Bert Sutcliffe captained the New Zealanders in the last two test matches.)

 Tour party

 The New Zealand team was captained by Geoff Rabone with Bert Sutcliffe as vice-captain.
 Rabone had been reluctant to tour but was chosen as captain ahead of Merv Wallace, who had captained New Zealand when South Africa had toured in 1952–53.
-Despite having retired from Test cricket in 1951, the experienced Walter Hadlee was asked to captain the side but declined and Rabone agreed to lead the tour.
+Despite having retired from Test cricket in 1951, the experienced Walter Hadlee was asked to captain the team but declined and Rabone agreed to lead the tour.
 Wallace chose not to join the tour after Rabone was appointed.
 Sutcliffe, who was New Zealand's outstanding post-war batsman, captained the New Zealanders during the fourth and fifth Test matches after Rabone broke a bone in his foot.

 The average age of the team was 25.
 With the aim of establishing a high standard of fielding, some older or slower players were overlooked, including the spinners Tom Burtt and Alex Moir, and the opening batsman Gordon Leggat.
 Leggat later joined the team for the Australian leg of the tour, replacing the injured Rabone.